Fresher's Guide

 Introduction

-Welcome to Studentpad’s official Freshers’ Guide to university.
-On the following pages you will find everything you need to know for a stress-free start into your new student life.
+Welcome to Studentpad’s official Freshers’ Guide to university!
+In the following pages, you’ll find everything you need to ensure a stress-free transition into your new student life.

 The first thing you need to be aware of: both college and university are very different from school.
 Many of the routines you might be used to will not apply to your new environment.
 From now on you will have to manage and organise most of your workload on your own.
 This comes with a lot of freedom in how to schedule your week, but also makes you ultimately responsible for the course and success of your studies.
 University life can be a lot of fun.
 However, completing a degree is a lot of hard work.
 Keeping this simple fact in the back of your mind will help you to find the right balance between student recreation and the fulfilment of academic commitments.